 Now the command line is ready for you to issue system commands to your smartphone.
-In this case, we want to format the SD card or a part of its memory as an internal memory.
-Even if Sony, Samsung and LG deny us the possibility by a graphical user interface, we can still transfer the command to the smartphone as a console command.
+In this case, we want to format the SD card or a part of its memory as internal memory.
+Even if Sony, Samsung and LG deny us the possibility via the UI, we can still transfer the command to the smartphone as a console command.
 First, however, we need the ID of the SD card.
-We find these with the following command:
+You will find it with the following command:

 In my case, the disk is called 179.64.
 For you, perhaps, it is different.
 Note the exact identifier.
 In the next command, we will format and partition the MicroSD card.
 Your content will be deleted.
 If important files are on the card, copy them to another disk.
 If you want to keep the MicroSD card permanently in the smartphone, you can now partition all of your memory.
 To do this, type:

 - sm partition disk: 179,64 private

 The operation takes several seconds or minutes, depending on the capacity of the memory card.
 If you want to use a certain percentage so that it can be read by other devices, you must exclude it from the private partition.
 The 50:50 partitioning command looks like this: